 Slippery Rock, PA

-This beautiful New Jersey town is actually a municipality located in Mercer County, and it has a population of 28,572.
+This beautiful New Jersey town is actually a municipality located in Mercer County, and it has a population of 31,845.
 It is close (around 50 miles) to New York and Philadelphia and very well-connected to major highways, with an airport being very close as well.
-Naturally, the most famous university is Princeton University, but there are many more high-quality education institutions, such as Westminster Choir College, Princeton Theological Seminary, the Institute for Advanced Study and the nearby Mercer County Community College.
-Numerous parks, museums and historic sites, as well as McCarter Theatre, do not leave anyone indifferent.
+Naturally, the most famous university is Princeton University, but there are many more high-quality educational institutions, such as Westminster Choir College, Princeton Theological Seminary, the Institute for Advanced Study and the nearby Mercer County Community College.
+Numerous parks, museums, and historic sites, as well as McCarter Theatre, do not leave anyone indifferent.

 Highland Heights, KY